expo/fyi/apple-2fa-sms-issues-workaround.md

 # Workaround for Apple 2FA SMS issues

 > [!NOTE]
 > On 2024-11-15 it was reported that [Apple API was throwing internal server errors while trying to send 2FA SMS codes for American phone numbers, when authenticating through EAS CLI](https://github.com/expo/eas-cli/issues/2698).
-This was due to a change in the Apple API that required a new header to be used.
-The Expo team has since updated the EAS CLI to include this header and this issue should be fixed in version `14.0.3`.
+The Expo team has since updated the EAS CLI to match the new authentication requests.
+The issue should be fixed in version `14.0.3`.

 If you are experiencing persisting issues with Apple SMS 2FA while logging in through EAS CLI, you can use the `device` 2FA method as a workaround.